TIFFANY CAPERS | DURATION: 57 MINUTES

 IN THIS EPISODE

-- She answers what it mean to be woke and who decides who is woke and the marker to be sufficiently woke.
+She answers what it means to be woke and who decides who is woke and the marker to be sufficiently woke.

-- She discusses what she did for the City of Charlotte and whether The Foundation For The Carolinas is woke.
+She discusses what the City of Charlotte and The Foundation For The Carolinas.

 plus Mark's Personal Word Essay: A Painted Canvas